CAMERA-BBQS/CAMERA-Platform_Overview/README.md

 1. Install the **Ksana Health – EARS** application on the participant’s smartphone.
 2. Configure the study protocol and EMA schedule via the Ksana research dashboard.
 3. Assign the participant to the appropriate study configuration.
-4. Verify that EMA prompts, passive data collection, and logging are functioning as expected.
-5. Ensure timestamps and device clocks are aligned with the rest of the CAMERA platform.
+4. Ensure timestamps and device clocks are aligned with the rest of the CAMERA platform.

 Data collected via EARS are later synchronized with neural, physiological, and behavioral data streams during offline analysis.